Printable Syllabus

 Laboratory Format: (return to top of page)

 Much of what we understand about human physiology is derived from laboratory investigation.
 As such the laboratory portion of the course is integral to your effective learning of physiology.
 Lab is designed to be a hands-on, interactive exploration of human physiology.
-Most of the concepts covered in lecture will be further explored in lab.
+Most of the concepts covered in lecture will be further explored in lab as well as additional information only explored in lab.
 For many the hands on experience and student interaction will help make difficult physiological concepts more understandable.
-Concepts will be presented through the use of chemicals, physiological equipment, bio-instrumentation, experimental animals, and your own bodies.
+Experiments and activities will be use of chemicals, physiological equipment, bio-instrumentation, experimental animals, and your own bodies.
 Students are expected to participate in ALL laboratory activities.
 The ONLY exception will be individuals having a health condition which precludes them from participating.
 If this is the case, the student MUST notify the instructor with a written explanation of the situation immediately.

 Student Lab Responsibilities: (return to top of page)